-The Company recognizes the depreciation on a straight-line basis over the estimated useful lives of the assets.
+The Company recognizes the depreciation on a straight-line basis, which for some aircraft components is akin to depreciation based on use, over the estimated useful life of the assets.
 Depreciation is recognized in the consolidated statement of profit or loss from the date the property, and equipment is installed and ready for use.

 Property and equipment Estimate useful life (years) Residual Value

-Flight equipment - v aruc
+Flight equipment ()

 Airframe and engines 27 15%

 Major maintenance events 3-16

-Ramp and miscellaneous -
+Ramp and miscellaneous

 Ground equipment 10

 Furniture, fixture, equipment and other 5-10

-Leasehold improvements Lesser of remaining lease term and estimated
+Leasehold improvements Lesser of remaining lease term and estimated useful

-useful life of the leasehold improvement
+life of the leasehold improvement